Facing execution, Julius Jones seeks clemency — with help from an unlikely ally

 Prater’s aggressiveness has stunned Jones’s family and supporters.

-“The district attorney has said this case is airtight, but he actively tries to seemingly thwart anything that would bring more light to it,” Oklahoma senator George Young (D) told The Post.
+“The district attorney has said this case is airtight, but he actively tries to seemingly thwart anything that would bring more light to it,” Oklahoma state Sen. George Young (D) told The Post.
 Young is among the state lawmakers supporting Jones’s commutation bid.
-Jones asked Young to be his voice during September’s meeting, since Jones is not allowed to address the board directly because of minor infractions: possessing a cellphone cord (Jones denied it was his) and being put on speakerphone at a rally for him — which officials said was an unauthorized conference call.
+Jones asked the senator to be his voice during September’s meeting, since Jones is not allowed to address the board directly because of minor infractions: possessing a cellphone cord (Jones denied it was his) and being put on speakerphone at a rally for him — which officials said was an unauthorized conference call.

 “What is it about this case that has made it, in my mind, so personal to [Prater]?”
 Young asked.